-This iconic tower (that tall pink one in the photo above with two huge ‘balls’ in the middle of it) has a particularly unique design and is one of the most memorable icons in the city (essentially, if you see a photo and aren’t sure if it’s of Shanghai, the minute you spot this tower, you definitely know it’s a photo of Shanghai).
+This iconic tower (that tall pink one in the photo above with two huge ‘balls’ in the middle of it) has a totally unique design and is one of the most memorable icons of Shanghai.

-At 467m, this once stood as the tallest structure in China!
-With 15 different observation decks and a revolving restaurant, the Oriental Pearl if a fascinating spot to visit in and of itself but the real reason why you have to visit is for the absolutely fantastic view of Shanghai!
-(Remember, try to get up here just 1 hour or so before sunset!)
+With 15 different observation decks and a revolving restaurant, the Oriental Pearl it’s a fascinating spot to visit in and of itself.
+Though, the real reason why you have to visit is for the absolutely epic views over Shanghai.

 7.)
 People’s Square

 As the main square of Shanghai, this open space is hugely important and is a great location to start your tour of the city (though that is by no means essential to planning your itinerary, of course).
-In the centre of the square is the beautiful People’s Park dotted with lot of large water fountains.
+In the centre of the square is the beautiful People’s Park dotted with fountains.

-Surrounding this are are places like the Grand Cinema, The Shanghai Museum, and the Municipal Government Headquarters – hence why I said this is probably a great spot to start your tour of the city!
+Surrounding this are are places like the Grand Cinema, the Shanghai Museum, and the Municipal Government Headquarters, too.
+Hence, this is exactly why I said it’s a great spot to start your tour of shanghai itself.

 8.)
 Xujiahui Cathedral

-Built in 1911, this Romanesque structure (and it’s impressively domineering spires) serves as the main place of worships for Shanghais catholic contingency and is absolutely worth popping into your city sightseeing itinerary.
+Built within 1911, this Romanesque structure (and it’s impressively domineering spires) serves as the main place of worships for Shanghais catholic contingency.

 9.)
 Xintiandi district